 Many misconceptions arise from the unawareness of sound perception and how it influences how we experience our surroundings.
 Unconsciously sound can set the mood of a place and change its meaning.
-Additionally the existing sound can both facilitate and supplement the required activities at a certain location or, on the opposite, make them impossible.
+Additionally, the existing sound can both facilitate and supplement the required activities at a certain location or, on the opposite, make them impossible.
 Activities themselves generate sounds that may or may not fit the area.
-Architects and city planners, who are taught to design in the three dimensions of space, often forget about the notion that we move through space in the fourth dimension, that of time.
+While we design buildings and cities in the three dimensions of space, we often forget about the notion that we move through space in the fourth dimension, that of time.
 Sound supports the perception and understanding of time in the environment.
 The visual impressions of a location are enhanced by acoustic clues and the awareness of adjacent spaces and events can only become apparent through sound.
 The sound of a location also plays an important role in defining social and cultural cohesion.

-The course adresses all these issues and topics.
-Besides lectures on the theory and principles of urban sound, the program focuses on hands on experience with evaluation of the soundscape, through excursions, and actual Urban Sound Design for a new development region in the center of the city of Utrecht.
-Participants will work in a small team on a design assignment, that builds on the obtained knowledge.
+The course addresses all these topics.
+Besides lectures on the theory and principles of urban sound, the program focuses on hands on experience with evaluation of the soundscape and actual urban sound design for a new development area in the center of the city of Utrecht.
+Participants will work in a small team on a design assignment related to an actual design case in Utrecht.
 One of the involved urban designers will give a guest lecture and an explanatory tour through the area.

 Course leaders are Hans Ophuis, landscape architect and urban designer, and Kees Went, composer and sound designer.